Skip to main content

 C. All required supplemental documentation must be submitted to Human Resources:

-2. To request leave based on the adoption or placement of a child, a copy of the legal orders of adoption or placement is required.
+2. To request leave based on the placement of a child for adoption or foster care, a copy of the legal orders of placement is required.

-4. To request leave to care for a covered servicemember with a serious injury or illness, a Certification for Serious Injury or Illness of Covered Servicemember form completed by the servicemember's health care provider or a copy of an Invitational Travel Order (ITO) or Invitational Travel Authorization (ITA) issued to any member of the covered servicemember's family is required.
+4. To request leave to care for a current servicemember with a serious injury or illness, a Certification for Serious Injury or Illness of Current Servicemember form completed by the servicemember's health care provider or a copy of an Invitational Travel Order (ITO) or Invitational Travel Authorization (ITA) issued to any member of the current servicemember's family is required.

 Second and third opinions are not permitted for certification of a covered servicemember's serious injury or illness or of a qualifying exigency.